emilytrybulec/argonaut/README.md

     └── execution_trace_*.txt
 ```
 Some output files have labels such as "dc", indicating that the reads have been decontaminated, or  "lf", indicating that reads have been length filtered.

+Genome size estimation and decontamination for Herro corrected reads is currently not supported.
+A manual genome size estimate must be inputted for these reads if other reads are not available and decontamination should be performed before correction, if needed.

 Information about interpreting output is located in the [output](docs/output.md) section.